batbucket/very-lame-clicker-game/README.md

+Created in a couple of hours.

 Playable at http://gamejolt.com/games/boringclicker/273699

-An incremental game that uses the GameJolt API to:
+A very barebones incremental game that uses the GameJolt API to:

 * Allow saving from the cloud
 * Show leaderboards